 One other aspect of social media which has come to the forefront, is live streaming of funerals, especially on Facebook and Instagram.
 This has become a lifeline for people who are living abroad and can’t make the funeral service or cemetery, and so this enables them to attend online via these platforms to pay their respects to loved ones, family and friends.
 Being able to tune into a Facebook or Instagram LIVE brings them comfort.

 All in all, going forward, it is necessary to be online.
 This will open up your business to be seen as even more approachable, allowing you to showcase your business and services, engage and be social with your customers in an empathetic light.
 Helping you gain further visibility, credibility and build trust with customers locally and worldwide.

-To hear the interview with Mary Cunniffe and Colm Kieran you can catch it now on podcast on “The Let’s Get Social Show” Episode 72 on Podbean, iTunes, Spotify and you can listen here on the podcast page too!
+To hear the interview with Mary Cunniffe and Colm Kieran you can catch it now on podcast on “The Let’s Get Social Show” Episode 72 on Podbean, iTunes, and Spotify .

 For more tips why not follow me on Facebook, Instagram, LinkedIn and Twitter!
 If you would like the idea of listening to a show where they talk about social media for business simply then why not tune into the radio show called “Let’s Get Social” on Dublin South FM every Friday 2pm (GMT time), which I host with the amazing social media strategist Phillip Twyford (aka “The Curly Marketer“), who even throws in the odd terrible social media joke (and yes he does keep trying!).
 And if you can’t catch the radio show why not subscribe to the podcast on: – Spotify – iTunes – Podbean and the Dublin South FM website so do go check us out!